davips/mls/README.md

 The dump.sql.gz file is known to work with MySQL Server version: 5.5.5-10.1.37-MariaDB-0+deb9u1 HDD, but not with MySQL Server version: 5.7.25-0ubuntu0.18.04.2 SSD due to row size issues.

-The results of this scripts are here:
+The results of this script are here:

 Complete results kappa